© 2017 SCER

 University of Stirling

 Dr Annalisa Savaresi is Lecturer in Environmental Law at the University of Stirling.
-She has several years’ experience researching, teaching and working with environmental law.
+She has experience researching, teaching and working with environmental law.
 Her research focuses on climate change, environmental liability and the interplay between environmental and human rights law.
-Her work has been published in numerous peer-reviewed outlets and been widely cited.